UCF/UCF-Pegasus-List-Shortcode/readme.txt

 Head over to the [Pegasus List Shortcode plugin wiki](https://github.com/UCF/UCF-Pegasus-List-Shortcode/wiki) for detailed information about this plugin, installation instructions, and more.

 == Changelog ==

+= 1.1.1 =
+Enhancements:
+* Updated the "modern" layout to support the Athena Framework v1.1.1+

 = 1.1.0 =
 Enhancements: